-Never played a down for the Buccaneers.
+Never played football in the NFL at all.
 Had been a multi-purpose threat in college as a returner and receiver, but couldn't handle the switch to the pro game.
-Never played football in the NFL at all.

 Became one of the main stays of the special teams for six seasons and was a solid No.2 tight end behind Jimmie Giles.

-Never played a down for the Buccaneers - had been used extensively as a blocking tight end in college and had a grand total of four, yes four career receptions in his entire college time.
 Never played football in the NFL at all.
+Had been used extensively as a blocking tight end in college and had a grand total of four, yes four career receptions in his entire college time.

 What a fantastic selection - in the final round, the Bucs acquired their starting nose tackle for seven seasons and one of the finest people ever to play for the franchise.